temporalio/samples-dotnet/src/Bedrock/Entity/README.md

-# Amazon Bedrock workflow using Signals and Queries
+# Multi-turn chat with Amazon Bedrock Entity Workflow

-Adding signals & queries to the [basic Bedrock sample](../Basic).
-Starts a workflow with a prompt, allows follow-up prompts to be given using Temporal signals, and allows the conversation history to be queried using Temporal queries.
+Multi-Turn Chat using an Entity Workflow.
+The workflow runs forever unless explicitly ended.
+The workflow continues as new after a configurable number of chat turns to keep the prompt size small and the Temporal event history small.
+Each continued-as-new workflow receives a summary of the conversation history so far for context.

 To run, first see `Bedrock` [README.md](../README.md) for prerequisites specific to this sample.
 Once set up, run the following from this directory: